-Solar activity was very low with a few B-class flares observed.
+Solar activity remained very low with a spotless visible disk.

-flare at 20/1932 UTC.
 No

-Earth-directed CMEs were observed in available
+Earth-directed CMEs were observed in available coronagraph imagery.

-Solar activity is expected to be very low, with a slight chance for
+Solar activity is expected to remain very low on 21-23 Jul.

 The greater than 2 MeV electron flux was at moderate to high levels with

-The greater than 2 MeV electron flux is expected to continue at high
+The greater than 2 MeV electron flux is expected to reach moderate to

-The geomagnetic field is expected to be quiet to unsettled all three
+The geomagnetic field is expected to persist at quiet levels on 21-22

 Jul.
 Unsettled conditions are likely on 23 Jul in response to weak